 Child Protection Programmes

 Children from poverty stricken areas do not normally have access to day care centres, because it is not affordable for their care givers/parents.
-By means of Emanang Nokeng’s involvement at day care centres these much needed services become accessible to these vulnerable children.
-It further prevents children from stay alone at home or loitering in the streets of disadvantaged communities where they become vulnerable for crime and exploitation.
+By means of Emanang Nokeng’s involvement at daycare centres, these much-needed services become accessible to these vulnerable children.
+It further prevents children from staying alone at home or loitering in the streets of disadvantaged communities where they become vulnerable to crime and exploitation.

 Activities presented provide educational growth.
 The centres strive towards meeting the basic physical, religious, emotional and psychological needs.
 Early signs of child abuse and neglect can be detected at an early stage and be addressed.
 Service delivery to these children can be monitored as well.

 - Sunrise in Kagiso